michalpelka/mine-mapping-dataset/docs/index.markdown

 Feel free to contact us to get tips and recommendations for recreating such or a similar system.
 Every point has an individual timestamp, synchronization precision is 1-2 milliseconds.

-## Data acqusition
+## Data acqusitiondistribution.
-Data was saved using [ROS](http://wiki.ros.org/rosbag) bag format using Melodic ROS distribution.
 You can use a newer version of ROS1 to work.

 ## Dataset description